Information management process monitoring innovation activities which actors can influence in the short and medium-term in a region.

 Evidence of success

-The situational picture of innovation has created an effective method of sharing and analysing information, aroused policy awareness in the region, supports information management processes, data gaps have been filled and new data sources have been found.
-It has created an institutionalised and continuous joint sense making process among different stakeholders.
+The situational picture of innovation has created an effective method of sharing and analyzing information, aroused policy awareness in the region, supports information management processes, data gaps have been filled and new data sources have been found.
+It has created an institutionalized and continuous joint sense making process among different stakeholders.
 Several regions in Finland are adopting/interested in the model.

 Potential for learning or transfer